giacomo-gcad/carbon/ReadMe.md

 4. [Dead Wood Carbon (DWB)](/dwb_lit_processing)
 5. [Litter Carbon (LIT)](/dwb_lit_processing)

 Global spatial datasets area already available for Soil Carbon and Above Ground Carbon, while the three remaining pools need to be estimated as fractions of Above Ground Carbon.

+Once each carbon pool has been processed, the five carbon pools are summed upto get the Total Carbon dataset.
+For each layer (Except GSOC):
+- the biomass density (Mg/ha) is converted to biomass amount, multiplying each pixel value for the area of that pixel: Output units are Mg
+- the layer is downscaled to the same resolution of GSOC (approximately 1 km at the equator).
+When resampling, pixlììel values are summed up.
+The output represents the amount of biomass (in Mg) in each 1 km2 pixel.
+- Biomass is converted to carbon by dividig by 2.

+For GSOC, only the conversion from carbon density to carbon amount is done.

+The script [compute_total_carbon.sh](./compute_total_carbon.sh) (TO BE PREPARED) executes all the operations described above.

 [...]